w3cdpass/notebook-ed/README.md

 5. **Run the Script**

     ```sh
-    python -m py2nb -r <root_directory>  # To convert all .py files in a directory
+    notebook-ed -r <root_directory>  # To convert all .py files in a directory
-    python -m py2nb -f <file_path>       # To convert a single .py file
+    notebook-ed -f <file_path>       # To convert a single .py file
     ```

 ## How to Contribute

-We welcome contributions to `py2nb`!
+We welcome contributions to `notebook-ed`!
 If you have ideas for improvements or have found bugs, please follow these steps to contribute:

 1. **Fork the Repository**